 As AI technology continues to rise, ensuring justice and accountability in its implementation becomes critical.
 While global digital adoption expands, uneven AI integration is exacerbating inequalities in infrastructure, technology, and education.
 To sustainably and responsibly transform the AI sector, three key opportunities must be addressed: First, the gap between those with and without access to AI is widening, with high-skilled, high-income workers likely to reap the benefits of increased productivity in the short term.
 Implementing policies to enhance AI literacy and distribute productivity gains more equitably can help widen access to its economic advantages.
 Second, the nature of work is evolving, reshaping how people perform tasks and interact in a globalized, technology-driven environment.
 Lastly, the digital divide is intensifying the gender gap, with men globally being 21% more likely to be online than women, a disparity that rises to 52% in emerging markets and developing economies (EMDEs).

-The HSC seeks conference contributions on topics as universal access to mobility data, AI and food systems, cryptocurrencies in sustainable development and regulation.
+The HSC seeks conference contributions on topics such as universal access to mobility data, AI and food systems, cryptocurrencies in sustainable development and regulation.

 The good news is that 2024 marks the first time since the COVID pandemic that we see a rebound in the global Human Development Index (HDI) – a summary measure reflecting a country’s Gross National Income (GNI) per capita, education, and life expectancy.
 The troubling news is that the rebound has been partial, incomplete, and unequal across countries and societies.
 At the same time, in development terms, we live in a world of possibilities.
 In 2023, the growth of global renewable energy capacity increased by 50%.
 A nature-positive economy could generate up to $10 trillion in annual business value and create 400 million jobs by 2030.
 Moreover, 1.45 billion young people – the largest generation of young people in history – have the potential to drive growth and progress.